ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

     :target: ../_images/MissionList_DoRepeatServo.png

-Repeatedly move a :ref:`servo <common-servo>` back and forth between it's mid position and a specified PWM value.
+Repeatedly move a :ref:`servo <common-servo>` back and forth between its mid position and a specified PWM value.
 In the example above, the servo attached to output channel 8 would be moved to PWM 1700, then after 4 second, back to mid (default is 1500 which is held in the :ref:`RC8_TRIM<RC8_TRIM>` parameter), after another 4 seconds it would be moved to 1700